samelamin/samelamin.github.io/_posts/2017-04-27-Building-A-Datapipeline-part1.md

+ *I will be touching more on these as the series eveolve but for now we are going to focus only on the RAW ingestion.*

  We ship our code with the schema versions we expect.
+This is to ensure the processed data will be in the shape we expect, and allow us to then do transformation queries to produce the data models our customers (data analysts,scientists and end users) expect.

-So lets say we have data coming in JSON format and below is an example of the data expect
+ So lets say we have data coming in JSON format and below is an example of such data:

   ``` json